Are Credit Card Rewards and Frequent Flyer Miles Taxable?

 The answer is – it depends.

-Sign Up Bonuses Are Often Taxable
+Sign-Up Bonuses Are Often Taxable

 If you receive a 1099-INT, you know what to do – report it on your taxes and pay the tax man.
 But if you don’t know how it should be classified, then it’s best to check with the brokerage firm or your accountant for verification before filing your taxes.

-Compare the rates, fees, and rewards of top credit cards for military servicemembers and veterans, including cards with waived annual fees under the SCRA.
+Compare the rates, fees, and rewards of top credit cards for military servicemembers and veterans, including cards with waived annual fees under the SCRA, with our Card Finder tool powered by CardRatings.

 What about Cash Rewards and Frequent Flyer Miles?

-Are Credit Card Sign Up Bonuses Taxable?
+Are Credit Card Sign-Up Bonuses Taxable?

 If the credit card company is offering you a bonus just to open a new credit card, then it’s possible the bonus could be considered income by the IRS.
 The key is determining how the bonus was earned.
-If there is no requirement other than to open an account, then it is similar to the bank example above, and you may owe taxes on the income.
-This was the case last year when Citi sent out 1099s to new customers who received 25,000 bonus miles for opening a new account.
-Citi valued the bonus miles at $0.025 per mile, which gave the bonus a dollar value of $625, above the $600 threshold the IRS sets for requiring a 1099 for prizes and rewards.
+If there is no requirement other than opening an account, it is similar to the bank example above, and you may be liable for taxes on the income.

-But that doesn’t mean all sign up bonuses are taxable.
-Most credit card companies, for example, require new cardholders to spend a minimum amount of money in set time frame in order to receive the bonus.
-A common example is a $100 cash bonus which only kicks in after the new card holder spends $1,000 within the first three months.
-Some credit card bonuses are also tiered, for example, you may receive a certain cash bonus or number of frequent flyer miles for spending $1,000 in a certain time limit, and you may receive another bonus when your spending level reaches $5,000.
+A common example is a $100 cash bonus that is only activated after the new cardholder spends $1,000 within the first three months.
+Some credit card bonuses are also tiered; for example, you may receive a certain cash bonus or a number of frequent flyer miles for spending $1,000 within a specified time frame, and you may receive another bonus when your spending level reaches $5,000.
 If there is a spending requirement to receive the bonus, then it is considered a rebate, not income.

 Play it Safe